marclura/Radix-Escape-Rooms/Setup process/README.md

 Do the previous steps (BIOS, RegEdit, Fast Startup), then power off the PC, power it on and activate the Num Lock key if not active **before login**.

-Login, and power off and on the PC.
-Num Lock should now stay on all the time.
+Login on every account you need the Num Lock active, activate it, and power off and on the PC.
+Num Lock should now stay on all the time now.